GoEvaCom/magento-eva/Integration/README.md

 Go to the compose.yaml file of the Magento installation and insert a new volume in magento-nginx `- /home/youruser/magento-eva/:/var/www/html/app/code/GoEvaCom`

+Then, you will need to import the module to Magento's composer require.
+Head to your Magento's composer.json and create a repository section & add the module:

+`
+{
+...

+    "repositories": {
+        ...
+        "goevacom": {
+            "type": "path",
+            "url": "./app/code/GoEvaCom/Integration",
+            "options": {
+                "symlink": true
+            }
+        }
+    },

+    "require": {
+        ...
+        "goevacom/magento-integration": "*"
+    }

+}

 Then, restart the containers
 `bin/stop`
 `bin/start`

+Next, run composer update to fetch all the needed packages:
+`bin/composer update`

 Then, run setup:upgrade:
 `bin/magento setup:upgrade`